-Covid-19: School attendance at lowest level of academic year in late January
+Covid-19: Number of pupils in schools drops as Omicron spreads

 A minority of schools have had to send some classes home for remote learning on specific days due to staff absences.

-However, according to the most recent DE remote learning survey only six primary schools had to send the whole school home for remote learning for at least a day.
+However, according to the most recent department remote learning survey only six primary schools had to send the whole school home for remote learning for at least a day